Königsberg State and University Library: University Library

 The University Library (Universitätsbibliothek) was established in 1544 as a small academic library for the Albertina, the new University of Königsberg.
 However, it was for long overshadowed by the Chamber and Castle Libraries.
 It began to expand during the Age of Enlightenment through private efforts, rather than state support.
 Michael Lilienthal (1686–1750) was a librarian at the start of the 18th century, while during the administration of Martin Sylvester Grabe the Younger (1674–1727) it acquired 800 volumes.
-The theologian librarians Johannes Behm (lived 1687–1753) and Friedrich Samuel Bock (1716–85) added 1,744 and 2,469 volumes, respectively.
+The theologian librarians Johannes Behm (lived 1687–1753) and Friedrich Samuel Bock (1716–1785) added 1,744 and 2,469 volumes, respectively.
 From 1765 to 1772 Immanuel Kant served as an assistant librarian.
 The physicist Karl Daniel Reusch was librarian from 1779 to 1806.
-The University Library often received donations, such as the 3,000 volume and coin collection of the mathematician David Bläsing (1660–1719), the substantial collection of Professor Cölestin Kowalewski (lived 1700–71), part of the theologian Georg Christoph Pisanski's estate, and a donation from the Tilsit merchant Johann Daniel Gordack in 1790.
+The University Library often received donations, such as the 3,000 volume and coin collection of the mathematician David Bläsing (1660–1719), the substantial collection of Professor Cölestin Kowalewski (1700–1771), part of the theologian Georg Christoph Pisanski's estate, and a donation from the Tilsit merchant Johann Daniel Gordack in 1790.

 The University Library of that era was detrimentally located in two rooms within Königsberg Castle between the Schlosskirche and a tower.
 The library was only open two days a week for three hours, and was not open at all during the winter of 1772/73 because Bock did not want to work during the cold.
 By the end of Bock's service in 1779, the library's collection of manuscripts and incunabula had expanded to 14,000.
 The University Library received the collection of the Etatsministerium in 1805, as that government ministry had been dissolved the previous year.
 The library also acquired the collection of the Deutsche Gesellschaft.

 Georg Heinrich Ludwig Nicolovius was only librarian from 1807 to 1809, but his effective administration acquired 2,832 volumes, more than Reusch had managed over a much longer time.
 The history collection was predominant, followed by theology and philology.
 German and European classics first began to appear during the stewardship of Nicolovius.